Join the Crimson Crew!

 Complete W4 tax form, present an original Government issued photo ID, original Social Security Card and sign required University paperwork/forms

-- Crimson Training: First Crimson Crew work shift located in the HUB schedule is listed.
+- Crimson Training: First Crimson Crew work shift located in the HUB.
 Crimson Crew training is required before area training begins.

-- Area specific training: Scheduled and determined by Area Manager
+- Area specific training is scheduled and determined by program manager.

 Crimson Crew Member Positions